vc1492a/PyNomaly/readme.md

 **NOTE**: Unless your data is all the same scale, it may be a good idea to normalize your data with z-scores or another normalization scheme prior to using LoOP, especially when working with multiple dimensions of varying scale.
 Users must also appropriately handle missing values prior to using LoOP, as LoOP does not support Pandas DataFrames or Numpy arrays with missing values.
-While LoOP will execute with missing values, any observations with missing values will be returned with empty outlier scores (nan) in the final result.

 ### Choosing Parameters